Decathlon/tzatziki/tzatziki-spring/README.md

 ## Spring task executor context clean

-By default, the thread pool task executor queue is not clean between tests.
+By default, the thread pool task executor queue is not cleaned between tests.

 If you want to enable the clean between tests: